Real-Projects-Digitalization/Team-Travi/Prototyp/Readme.md

 - **Trips: These are thematic experiences or activities that are dependent on a Destination (the "What")**
 - **Accommodations: These are the places to stay, also dependent on a Destination (the "Where to sleep")** This structure prevents overwhelming the user and makes the planning process intuitive.

+## Current State of the MVP
+The current functional prototype built with Adalo successfully demonstrates the core value proposition of our app.
+Key working features include:

+✓ User Sign-Up & Sign-In

+✓ A dynamic "Swipe" interface for liking/disliking Destinations, Trips, and Accommodations

+✓ Saving user choices to a persistent database

+✓ Viewing liked items in a "Favorites" section

+✓ Creating travel groups and inviting other users

+✓ A basic view of a group's commonly liked items